rust-lang/book/second-edition/nostarch/chapter12.md

 store data effectively in the appropriate data structures, handle errors nicely, and be well tested.

-Next, let's explore some functional-language influenced Rust features: closures and iterators.
+Next, let’s explore some functional-language influenced Rust features: closures and iterators.